Twitter

 ExoMars 2018

-In April 2018, NASA's Atlas rocket would launch the European Space Agency's long-delayed ExoMars rover and a smaller NASA rover (Mars Astrobiology Explorer-Cacher, MAX-C) to look for signs of life on Mars.
-The Rovers were scheduled to land in the same location on the Red Planet in January 2019.
-Thanks to a highly intelligent navigation systems, the rovers would travel for several miles across the Martian landscape.
+As of 2009, in April 2018, NASA's Atlas rocket would launch the European Space Agency's long-delayed ExoMars rover and a smaller NASA rover (Mars Astrobiology Explorer-Cacher, MAX-C) to look for signs of life on Mars.
+The rovers were scheduled to land in the same location on the Red Planet in January 2019.
+Thanks to a highly intelligent navigation systems, the mobile robots would travel for several miles across the Martian landscape.
 The European spacecraft would use a ground-penetrating radar to locate subsurface features associated with the past presence of water.
 It would then drill as deep as two meters below the surface to extract samples for in-situ analysis.

 Russian involvement